k3s-io/docs/docs/architecture/architecture.md

 It also describes how agent nodes are registered with K3s servers.

-A server node is defined as a machine (bare-metal or virtual) running the `k3s server` command.
-A worker node is defined as a machine running the `k3s agent` command.
+* A server node is defined as a host running the `k3s server` command, with control-plane and datastore components managed by K3s.
+* An agent node is defined as a host running the `k3s agent` command, without any datastore or control-plane components.
+* Both servers and agents run the kubelet, container runtime, and CNI.
+See the the [Advanced Options](../advanced/advanced.md#running-agentless-servers-experimental) documentation for more information on running agentless servers.

 This page covers the following topics: